If you are local to the zip code 17268 (Waynesboro PA) I offer free local pickup

 I started working with clay in June of 2016 right after I graduated high school and started selling my work in October of 2017.
 My art teacher in high school recommended that I join my local pottery studio, so I did, and I am so happy that I joined!
 I have since moved to my own home studio and I am so grateful for everyone who helped get me here!

 I participate in shows to sell my work from May to November every year and I also sell my work through my website (where you are!).
 I try to do monthly updates on my website and I post dates and times that they happen through my newsletter and on social media!
 I am located in Waynesboro PA, so if you live in the area and are free when I am having a show I would love to see you!

-I am currently a senior at Shippensburg University getting my degree in Art Education.
+I am currently a ceramics teacher at the Chambersburg High School (my dream job!).
 I took a two year gap between high school and college and I am so happy I did!
 I found pottery during that time and built a small business.
 That period in my life taught me a lot of lessons that I am really grateful for.